HappyWorldGames/HWGMessenger/README.md

 # PrivateChat
-Simple Messager\
+Simple Messager(not private now)\
-Server = Firebase
+As a server using Firebase